The cognitive instrument fired.

 Gepetto did not weave.
 He constricted.

 The threads wrapped.
 Layer after layer, with the full capacity of six months of operational restraint released into a single application.
 He could have cut.
 The scissors were in his other hand.
-The distinction between cutting and constricting was not efficiency, it was something else, something he did not examine in the moment because the moment did not permit examination, only execution.
+The distinction between cutting and constricting was not efficiency.
+It was something else, something he did not examine in the moment because the moment did not permit examination, only execution.
 He filed the distinction for later without knowing what he would do with it when later arrived.

 The constriction tightened.